gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 ---

 ## II.
-The Tractatus — The First Philosophy
+The Tractatus: The First Philosophy

 The **Tractatus Logico-Philosophicus**
 is 75 pages long.

-It is written in numbered propositions —
+It is written in numbered propositions:
 7 main propositions,
 subdivided to arbitrary depth:
 1, 1.1, 1.11, 1.12, 1.13, 2, 2.01, ...